Nicotinamide: Research

-A 2015 trial found niacinamide to reduce the rate of new nonmelanoma skin cancers and actinic keratoses in a group of people at high risk for the conditions.
+A 2015 trial found nicotinamide to reduce the rate of new nonmelanoma skin cancers and actinic keratoses in a group of people at high risk for the conditions.

-Niacinamide has been investigated for many additional disorders, including treatment of bullous pemphigoid nonmelanoma skin cancers.
+Nicotinamide has been investigated for many additional disorders, including treatment of bullous pemphigoid and nonmelanoma skin cancers.

-Niacinamide may be beneficial in treating psoriasis.
+Nicotinamide may be beneficial in treating psoriasis.

-There is tentative evidence for a potential role of niacinamide in treating acne, rosacea, autoimmune blistering disorders, ageing skin, and atopic dermatitis.
-Niacinamide also inhibits poly(ADP-ribose) polymerases (PARP-1), enzymes involved in the rejoining of DNA strand breaks induced by radiation or chemotherapy.
+There is tentative evidence for a potential role of nicotinamide in treating acne, rosacea, autoimmune blistering disorders, ageing skin, and atopic dermatitis.
+Nicotinamide also inhibits poly(ADP-ribose) polymerases (PARP-1), enzymes involved in the rejoining of DNA strand breaks induced by radiation or chemotherapy.
 ARCON (accelerated radiotherapy plus carbogen inhalation and nicotinamide) has been studied in cancer.

-Research has suggested niacinamide may play a role in the treatment of HIV.
+Research has suggested nicotinamide may play a role in the treatment of HIV.

+Extra-terrestrial occurrence

+Extra-terrestrial nicotinamide has been found in carbonaceous chondrite meteorites.